 This approach has many advantages.

-In this way, the startup can build on the large user base of the respective crypto exchange from the start.
+In this way, the startup can build on the respective crypto exchange’s large user base from the start.

-At the same time, the company enjoys the basic trust of customers as it operates under the name of what is arguably the best-known crypto exchange.
+At the same time, the company enjoys customers’ essential trust as it operates under the name of what is arguably the best-known crypto exchange.

 The crypto exchange takes care of all customer verification requirements and token activation.
-This saves start-up costs, which has more funds for the actual project.
+It saves startup costs, which have more funds for the actual project.

 The current state of IEOs

-IEOs only increased their speed when the crypto trading platform BitMAX offered them.
+IEOs only increased their speed when the crypto trading platform BitMEX offered them.
 The first IEOs were the ANKR cloud computing project and the FET protocol.

 The initial exchange offers are already underway and are very successful.
-Therefore, it is to be hoped that in the future they will be the medium of choice with which young companies raise their funds.
+Therefore, it is to be hoped that they will be the medium of choice with which young companies raise their funds in the future.